Crazy Cake Recipe (Chocolate Chip)

-This Clean Eating Cinnamon Chocolate Chip Crazy Cake may be my new favorite cake.
+This whole grain Chocolate Chip Crazy Cake may be my new favorite cake.

 But I think I found a good middle ground with this Clean Eating Cinnamon Chocolate Chip Crazy Cake.
 It’s soft and a little spongy like regular cake is.
 It’s also a bit on the dense side almost like a brownie consistency.
 It’s delicious and I think our party guests will enjoy this with a little homemade ice cream.